Page cover

 Upper Bound - Maximum Number of Projects

-This corresponds to the case where the reward amount, RRR, is at its minimum, i.e., for short-term projects.
+This corresponds to the case where the reward amount, RR, is at its minimum, i.e., for short-term projects.

 Let's say this is a day reward.